vornet/sharp-flow/README.md

 }
 ```

-The Framework automatically scan for and add new nodes.
+The Framework automatically scan for and add new nodes to SharpFlow Studio.
+New Nodes can be added by referencing a NuGet package or dropping an assembly.

 ## Use Cases